Programming & Data Processing

 What's the difference between random case and alternating case?

-Alternating case follows a strict pattern — every other letter switches case (e.g., aLtErNaTiNg).
-Random case has no pattern; consecutive letters can share the same case by chance.
-Random case is more realistic for testing purposes because real user input doesn't follow fixed patterns.
+Alternating case follows a strict pattern where every other letter switches (e.g., aLtErNaTiNg).
+Random case doesn't follow any pattern at all.
+Consecutive letters can share the same case by chance.
+For testing, random case is more useful because real user input doesn't follow neat patterns either.

 Can I use this on a mobile device?